ChimeHQ/.github/profile/README.md

 We like modular, open source components.

-If you are looking for some help using our stuff, you can join us on [Discord](https://discord.gg/esFpX6sErJ).
-But, just keep in mind that we prioitize sponors and we try to write documentation to answer questions.
+If you are looking for some help using our stuff, issues or discussions work great.
+Both a [Matrix space](https://matrix.to/#/%23chimehq%3Amatrix.org) and [Discord](https://discord.gg/esFpX6sErJ) are available for live help, but we have a strong bias towards answering in the form of documentation.